Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-\textbf{Trivial gate teleportation:} Note that the ``error-corrected" feature of our sequence comes from the fact that it is constructed from the logical identity, $\mathcal{E}_\mathrm{x/p/x+p}\mathcal{U}_\mathrm{x/p/x+p}$, that is the SBS stabilization circuit, unlike trivial gate teleportation (where $\mathcal{U}_\mathrm{x/p/x+p}= \mathcal{E}_\mathrm{x/p/x+p}^{-1}$) where the two gadgets would have formed a universal identity.
-That is, the error-corrected gate teleportation circuit, in addition to applying the logical gate on logical GKP codewords, also applies a corrective back action on erroneous GKP states similar to the small-big-small stabilization circuits discussed in Sec.~\ref{ssec:GKLP-framework}. \textbf{Protection from biased-ancilla errors:} Our teleportation circuit, however, is severely affected in the presence of ancillary errors (the same as any teleportation circuit).
-For our circuit, ancilla errors tend to occur during the (relatively long duration) controlled displacement gates acting on the cavity.
+Note that the error-correction feature of our sequence comes from the fact that it is constructed from a logical identity circuit, $\mathcal{U}_\mathrm{x/p/x+p}\mathcal{E}_\mathrm{x/p/x+p}$ corresponding to the SBS stabilization circuit, that is not a universal identity (where $\mathcal{U}_\mathrm{x/p/x+p}= \mathcal{E}_\mathrm{x/p/x+p}^{-1}$).
+That is, the error-corrected gate teleportation circuit, in addition to applying the logical gate on logical GKP codewords, also applies a corrective back action on erroneous GKP states similar to the small-big-small stabilization circuits discussed in Sec.~\ref{ssec:GKLP-framework}. \paragraph{Protection from biased-ancilla errors.} The teleportation circuit described above is, however, severely affected in the presence of ancillary errors (the same as any teleportation circuit).
+For our circuit, ancilla errors tend to occur during the (relatively long duration) controlled displacement gates acting on the oscillator.
 In the case of a biased-noise ancilla, the circuit will only be affected by one type of ancillary error since the other errors are largely suppressed~\cite{grimm2020stabilization,ding2024quantum}.
-For protection against a single type of ancillary error, we propose the pieceable circuit shown in Fig.~\ref{fig:GKP_Teleportation}(b).
+For protection against a single type of ancillary error, we propose the piecewise circuit shown in Fig.~\ref{fig:GKP_Teleportation}(b).
 For example, without loss of generality, let us imagine a biased-noise ancilla where the dominant error is $\sigma_\mathrm{x}$.
 The effect of this gate is shown in the top circuit of Fig.~\ref{fig:GKP_Teleportation}(b).
-The $\sigma_\mathrm{x}$ error on the ancilla propagates to the oscillator as a logical rotation angle error of $2\theta$ on the GKP state.
+The $\sigma_\mathrm{x}$ error on the ancilla propagates to the oscillator by reversing the sign of the logical operation, \emph{i.e.} as a logical rotation angle error of $-2\theta$ on the GKP state.
 We propose to solve this problem by dividing the circuit into $m$ pieces where each piece applies a rotation by $\mathrm{Z}(\theta/m)$ as shown in the lower panel of Fig.~\ref{fig:GKP_Teleportation}(b).
-In this case, a single $\sigma_\mathrm{x}$ error will reduce the effect on the logical fidelity with increasing $m$.
-This circuit performs a random walk such that the average rotation of the gate is $\theta(1-2p_\mathrm{x})$ where $p_\mathrm{x}$ is the probability of $\sigma_\textrm{x}$ errors.
-The standard deviation of the rotation angle of the gate produced by this random walk after $m$ steps is $\sigma_m=\frac{|\theta|}{\sqrt{m}}2\sqrt{p_\mathrm{x}(1-p_\mathrm{x})}$ which becomes small for large $m$.
-If the standard deviation increases at a slower speed compared to the decrease in fidelity, we get an overall increase in the fidelity of the output state.
-After $m$ pieces of the circuits with rotations $\theta/m$, the state is rotated by the mean angle $\theta^\prime=\theta(1-2p_\mathrm{x})$.
-The fidelity of the resulting state with a state rotated by $\theta^\prime$ is given by,
+We call this method \emph{piecewise gate teleportation}.
+In this case, a single $\sigma_\mathrm{x}$ error induces an erroneous rotation of $Z(-2\theta/m)$, with reduced effect on the logical fidelity as $m$ increases.
+The angle of the GKP logical rotation can effectively be described by a random walk such that the average rotation of the gate is $\theta' =\theta(1-2p_\mathrm{x})$ with a standard deviation of $\sigma_m =\frac{|\theta|}{\sqrt{m}}2\sqrt{p_\mathrm{x}(1-p_\mathrm{x})}$, where $p_\mathrm{x}$ is the probability of $\sigma_\textrm{x}$ errors.
+Importantly, the standard deviation of the angle decreases as $m$ increases.
+Taking a toy model with effectively pure qubit states, the fidelity of the resulting state is given by